LLC vs Sole Proprietorship: Which is Right for You?

 | Feature | Sole Proprietorship | LLC |

-| Liability Protection | No personal liability protection | Personal assets are protected |
+| Liability Protection | No personal asset protection | Personal assets are protected |

 | Taxation | Pass-through taxation | Pass-through taxation (or elect S/C Corp)|